JoSchae/nestjs-server/setup/setup-instructions.md

 }
 ```

 There are a few important things to note about this service.
-Firstly, it needs a UserService, which means we have to not only include it somehow in our module, but also to export it from our **user.module.ts**.
+First, it needs a UserService, which means we have to not only include it somehow in our module, but also to export it from our **user.module.ts**.
 Next, we have two utility functions to generate and compare passwords.
-We are using bcrypt as a simple library to hash any password we are getting send.
+We're using bcrypt as a simple library to hash any password we're getting sent.
 Nobody wants plain-text passwords saved anywhere.
-The important thing here is, that we are encrypting the passwords with a special key.
+The important thing here is, that we're encrypting the passwords with a special key.
 That key is also used to decrypt passwords again, if we need to compare it.
-Lastly there is a function that generates our JWT for any user with access rights.
+Lastly there's a function that generates our JWT for any user with access rights.
 That JWT is then the main authorization for other endpoints (See @BearerAuth() in **user.controller.ts**).

 The nestjs/jwtService comes from nestjs/jwt: